oasis-tcs/openc2-jadn/jadn-v2.0.md

 A union type specifies a set of alternatives used to classify a value.
 Like Compound types, some Union types have fields individually identified by tag, where the tag consists of an integer FieldID and a string FieldName, each of which is local to and unique within the type definition.
-Union types define a set of tags, types or both:
+Union types define a set of tags, types or both as shown in Table 4-7:

+###### Table 4-7: Union Types

 | Type       | Tag | Type | Definition                                                |
 |:-----------|:---:|:----:|-----------------------------------------------------------|